jekyll/jekyll-gist/README.md

 ## Disabling `noscript` support

 By default, Jekyll Gist will make an HTTP call per Gist to retrieve the raw content of the Gist.
 This information is used to propagate `noscript` tags for search engines and browsers without Javascript support.
-If you'd like to disable this feature, for example, to speed up builds locally, simply add the following to your site's `_config.yml`:
+If you'd like to disable this feature, for example, to speed up builds locally, add the following to your site's `_config.yml`:

 ```yml
 gist: